 Most sites or apps block multiple attempts and either lock the account or offer an option to change the password after many failed attempts.
 However, hackers rarely use this tactic.
 Instead, they compromise the website or app and collect the encrypted passwords.
 With a little research the hacker determines how the passwords were encrypted.
 (In other words, they figure out the math required to generate the encrypted passwords) They then use hacking tools to brute force “crack” encrypt known words or passwords and compare them against the encrypted passwords which they collected.
 This is where your common password falls over backward.

 Considering that fundamentally computers fastest action is the comparison of 1’s and 0’s this is a amazingly fast job.
-In fact there are password cracking tool that use gaming video cards can crack passwords with 6 billion attempts per second. using a passphrase makes this significantly more difficult to do in a short period of time.
+In fact there are password cracking tool that use gaming video cards can crack passwords with 6 billion attempts per second, although so many people still use their graphic cards just to play video games as CSGO, with the help of sites that increase your CSGO rank. using a passphrase makes this significantly more difficult to do in a short period of time.

 2. CHANGE YOUR PASSWORD REGULARLY